aendeavor/i3buntu/INSTALL.md

 #### Ubuntu 18.04 LTS Minimal

 There is another option when it comes to choosing an Ubuntu flavour.
-There is a [minimal image](https://help.ubuntu.com/community/Installation/MinimalCD), containing only absolutely neccessary packages.
+There is a [minimal image](https://help.ubuntu.com/community/Installation/MinimalCD), containing only absolutely necessary packages.
 If you like it lean, chose this variant, but be aware that you will likely need to get some packages and dependencies yourself - this installation is going to be more difficult, as it becomes some sort of bootstrapping.

 This image does not support UEFI right out of the box.
 However, I created an ISO for you, which can be found [here](https://github.com/Andevour/Ubuntu-18.04-LTS-Minimal-UEFI-NetInstaller).
 You can even create your own - just follow the instructions on this very page.